PATRICK WESTON

 Speaking of public transportation, I took a regional train over to Malmö, Sweden on my second day.
 It cost about $15 each way, trains run every 15 minutes, and you get to cross the impressive Øresund Bridge.

-Pastries and coffee in Malmö
+Pastries and coffee at a café in Malmö, Sweden.

 Malmö was bitterly cold and windy, so I hopped between cafés and shops to stay warm.
 I leaned into the Swedish idea of fika – more than a coffee break, it’s a pause from daily life to enjoy coffee, something sweet, and time with others.